Zoltan-X/Genetics-IT/Note.md

 ### Basics

 In nature of Life,
-Genetics are the base code .
+Genetics are the base code.

-In nearby allmost circumstances,
+In nearby allmost all circumstances,
 the process of growing is detemined
 in form of polymorphic recursions.